chungg/chungg.github.io/about.md

 doesn't work because she's clicking the button in a screenshot and not a real button.

-feel free to follow me above or reach out at gord [ at ] live dot ca
+feel free to follow me above

+reach me at gord [ at ] live dot ca